wqweto/VbRtcc/README.md

 ### Description

-VbRtcc is a fork of OTCC by Fabrice Bellard with additional tweaks -- relocatable code, stdcall calling convention, `short *` access, `_asm` for inline assembly, local and global arrays.
+VbRtcc is a fork of [OTCC by Fabrice Bellard](https://bellard.org/otcc/) with some additional tweaks -- relocatable code, stdcall calling convention, `short *` access, `_asm` for inline assembly, local and global arrays.

 ### Sample usage